-Not knowing exactly, how long it takes to get to the airport, as well as another ferry through fjord, we left the town early, so we had more free time.
-We decided to spend this time to visit the town of Haugesund situated near the airport.
+Not knowing exactly, how long it takes to get to the airport, as well as another ferry through the fjord, we left the town early, so we had more free time.
+We decided to spend this time visiting the town of Haugesund situated near the airport.

 Haugesund on Sunday morning

-Our departure was on Sunday morning, so that there were almost no people in the city, Haugesund was absolutely empty, not a single store was open.
-Sometimes, in large and popular crowded touristic places you just want less people to enjoy your stay, but there was simply no one in Haugesund.
+Our departure was on Sunday morning so that there were almost no people in the city, Haugesund was absolutely empty, not a single store was open.
+Sometimes, in large and popular crowded touristic places you just want fewer people to enjoy your stay, but there was simply no one in Haugesund.
 It is even scary to walk in such an extinct city.

 Ending of the Norway Road Trip

 We were very lucky with the weather during the trip.
-But on the day of departure, it was very foggy at the airport, so our flight was almost canceled.
-Hopefully, everything finished with a mere 1.5 hour delay.
+But on the day of departure, it was very foggy at the airport, so our flight was almost cancelled.
+Hopefully, everything finished with a mere 1.5-hour delay.

 That is how our Norway fjords road trip has passed.
 This, of course, was one of my best trips.
 I really liked the Norwegian fjords and nature in general, so I’ll definitely go back there to explore the country even better.
 Find out, how to spend 3 days in Stockholm on a budget!